jleibowitz-lacpw/presentations/potential-topics.md

 - Host Headers (MDN link)
 - SSL Labs (Qualys)
 - virtual hosting (the wikipedia link)
 - field botany and california native plants.
 50 taxa.
+- email deliverability (what system administrators need to do to get mail to work on today's fun internet)

 ## Existing braindumps (that I can marpify):